Use space to open navigation items

 • allows house-made cocktails mixed on-site to be sold for consumption away from the licensed premises, provided they are packaged in sealed containers

-• doesn't permit gaming machines, keno, or betting
+• doesn't permit gaming machines

 • allows extended trading at additional cost- see Liquor Fee Schedule